Wb-az/Transformers-Emotion-Analysis/README.md

 <h3><div>3.2 Ranking </div></h3>

-Tables 5 shows the ranking of the experiments in each evaluation metric for the classification of emotional content in tweets.
+<p>Tables 5 shows the ranking of the experiments in each evaluation metric for the
+classification of emotional content in tweets.</p>

 **Table 5.** Ranking of 7 metrics to evaluate the performance of each classifier.
 BA Balanced accuracy and Mathew's correlation coefficient (MCC).